-Rams owner Stan Kroenke has bought a large tract of land in Inglewood, Calif. — about 12 miles from downtown L.A. — that could be used for an NFL stadium, the Los Angeles Times' Sam Farmer is reporting.
+Rams owner Stan Kroenke has bought a large tract of land in Inglewood, California — about 12 miles from downtown L.A. — that potentially could be used for an NFL stadium, the Los Angeles Times' Sam Farmer is reporting.

-It is possible that Kroenke is leveraging St. Louis for a new stadium?
+It is possible that Kroenke is trying to leverage St. Louis for a new stadium?
 Absolutely, and the Post-Dispatch's Bryan Burwell examines the city's path for the foreseeable future.
-There will be hurdles for the team to move, but it's not something we can rule out yet.
+There certainly will be hurdles for the team to move, but it's not something we can rule out yet.

 The Rams' current lease keeps them in place through the 2014 season, expiring in 2015.
 Kroenke knows that he'd get significant support from the league if such a move was made, and he could even be rewarded with a Super Bowl there — something that wouldn't happen in St. Louis — because of the league's unofficial reward-a-new-stadium program in coming years.
 It also would not hurt that the geographically skewed NFC West might return to some order with the Rams moving back to the West Coast.

-Goodell, in his State of the League address on Friday, said there are no active plans for stadium development on the new Kroenke site that he's aware of.
+Goodell, in his state-of-the-NFL address on Friday, said there are no active plans for stadium development on the new Kroenke site that he's aware of.

 "As you know, our policy is that they do have to keep us informed of any development, anything that is going on in the Los Angeles market by policy.
 Stan is a very large developer on a global basis," Goodell said. "… He has kept us aware of it.
 There are no plans of stadium development to my knowledge.
 Anything that requires stadium development requires multiple votes of the membership.